alan-turing-institute/autoemulate/docs/community/contributing-docs.md

    jupyter-book build docs --all
    ```

-4. Open the generated HTML in your browser to preview
+4. Open the generated file `docs/_build/html/index.html` in your browser to preview.

 ### 2. Adding tutorials